 Actinomycosis is most commonly caused by A. israelii, A. naeslundii, A. odontolyticus, A. viscosus, A. meyeri, and A. gerencseriae.
 Most if not all actinomycotic infections are polymicrobial.
 Aggregatibacter (Actinobacillus) actinomycetemcomitans, Eikenella corrodens, Enterobacteriaceae, and species of Fusobacterium, Bacteroides, Capnocytophaga, Staphylococcus, and Streptococcus are commonly isolated with actinomycetes in various combinations, depending on the site of infection.
 Their contribution to the pathogenesis of actinomycosis is uncertain.

 Comparative 16S rRNA gene sequencing has led to the identification of an ever-expanding list of Actinomyces species and a reclassification of some species to other genera.
 At present, 46 species and 2 subspecies have been recognized (www.bacterio.cict.fr/a/actinomyces.html).
 A. europaeus, A. neuii, A. radingae, A. graevenitzii, A. turicensis, A. cardiffensis, A. houstonensis, A. hongkongensis, A. lingnae, A. massiliensis, A. timonensis, and A. funkei as well as two former Actinomyces species—Arcanobacterium pyogenes and Arcanobacterium bernardiae—are additional causes of human actinomycosis, albeit not always with a “classic” presentation.

 Actinomycosis has no geographic boundaries and occurs throughout life, with a peak incidence in the middle decades.
 Males have a threefold higher incidence than females, possibly because of poorer dental hygiene and/or more frequent trauma.
-Improved dental hygiene and the initiation of ...
+Improved dental hygiene ...